progmaticltd/homebox/docs/development.md

 using Docker, and builds an automatic installer from a YAML configuration file.
 The [preseed page](preseed.md) give more details about this feature.

+!!!
+Note
-_Note: This installer installs Debian only, it does not deploy the platform._
+    This installer installs Debian only, it does not deploy the platform.

 ## Router configuration